reactjs/react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 </DeepDive>

-## Accessing another component's DOM nodes
+## Accessing another component's DOM nodes {#accessing-another-components-dom-nodes}

 When you put a ref on a built-in component that outputs a browser element like `<input />`, React will set that ref's `current` property to the corresponding DOM node (such as the actual `<input />` in the browser).